 Kadmat Island is a part of the Amimdivi group of islands of the Lakshadweep archipelago.
 The island is a popular tourist destination located outside the mainland of India in the Arabian Sea.
 Kadmat Island is known for marine turtles and coral reefs.
-Spread up to approximately 9 kilometres, the island is also known as Cardamom Island.
-Besides the enigmatic views, this travel getaway is also known for multiple water adventure sports such as snorkelling, scuba diving, and sailing.
+Spread up to approximately 9 kilometers, the island is also known as Cardamom Island.
+Besides the enigmatic views, this travel getaway is also known for multiple water adventure sports such as snorkeling, scuba diving, and sailing.

-If you have a plan to explore wonderful vistas of nature and actively participate in water sports then you must not give a miss to this amazing travel destination.
+If you have a plan to explore wonderful vistas of nature and actively participate in water sports then you must not give a miss this amazing travel destination.
 The stunning skies and the spectacular hues of the ocean are what make this island worth exploring around.
 Besides, it is also a very charming Instagrammable spot.

-Winter season is great to visit and explore Kadmat island.
+The Winter season is great to visit and explore Kadmat island.
 Between October and May, one can enjoy the weather and the place to the fullest.
 Visiting the island in summer or monsoon season is not advisable because of humidity and hide tides in the Arabian sea.

 Kadmat island also has a lagoon on its west side that is approx 2km wide at the broadest point.
 This lagoon offers a safe ground for many water sports.
 The long sandy beaches and tourist huts along the shore make this place a paradise for nature lovers.
 The island has been granted the tag of being a marine protected area by the Ministry of Environment and Forests.
-As per this official notification the natural resources, plants, and animals of the Kadmat Island are entitled to be conserved.
+As per this official notification the natural resources, plants, and animals of Kadmat Island are entitled to be conserved.

-1. Kadmat Beach.
 This beach is a great place for tourists who are looking to spend their vacation in the lap of nature amidst the calming sounds of waves and lush greenery at the shore.
 Witnessing sunrise and sunset here is truly an experience of a lifetime.